 - Practitioners always promote a positive environment for the children. - Practitioners have a secure understanding of children's development ages and stages, know what to expect as part of growing and changing development and know how to respond to different behaviours accordingly. - Activities are provided for children that meet their current interests and keep them engaged in play. - Resources will be provided to enable children not to have to take part in large amounts of waiting time. - Activities that promote social skills such as sharing will be planned based on ages and stages of development. - Practitioners model play skills, sharing resources and positive language throughout the day.
-Practitioners deploy themselves around the activities to support children's engagement and observe any boredom or frustration and step in to guide play as necessary - Practitioners keep their voices calm at all time and never raise their voice. - Provide positive reinforcement throughout the day and praise for good behaviour always. - Always praise children's achievements social and emotional as well as academic. - Encourage children to try and succeed in self-regulation and managing emotions. - Always treat that child as an individual, rather than react to the behaviour.
-Practitioners locate themselves at various activities to support engagement and conflict resolution - Always speak to the parents and carers to gain insights into the home life. - Have regards to anything going on in the child's life. - Offer children democracy and the opportunities to make choices and have a say.
+Practitioners deploy themselves around the activities to support children's engagement and observe activities that children are drawn to and extend children's learning.
+Staff observe any boredom or frustration and step in to guide play as necessary - Practitioners keep their voices calm at all time and never raise their voice. - Provide positive reinforcement throughout the day and praise for good behaviour always. - Always praise children's achievements social and emotional as well as academic. - Encourage children to try and succeed, children make mistakes as a way of learning and building emotional resilience.
+We do want them to succeed in self-regulation and managing emotions. - Always treat that child as an individual, rather than react to the behaviour.
+Practitioners locate themselves at various activities to support engagement and conflict resolution - Always speak to the parents and carers to gain insights into the home life. - Have regards to anything going on in the child's life. - Offer children democracy and the opportunities to make choices and have a say. - Have regard to children with SEND and EAL needs. - Have a secure understanding of the behaviour management policies and procedures.